Sjors/nado-book/attacks/eclipse.md

 Producing a block costs money, mainly for equipment and electricity.
 An honest miner recoups this by selling or borrowing against the coins created in the coinbase transaction.
 This is the first transaction in every block, and it has special rules.
 The first rule is that, unlike regular transactions, a coinbase transaction doesn’t have inputs.
 It creates money out of nowhere, but the amount is capped by the sum of the block subsidy (currently 6.25 BTC and halving every four years) and all the fees paid by transactions included in the block.
 The output side of the transaction sends this to wherever the miner wants, but usually an address managed by a mining pool, which then redistributes it.

 Normally, a miner produces a block that builds on top of the most recently mined block that they’re aware of.
-And the coinbase transaction has a second special rule,^[As an aside, as we explained in chapter @sec:segwit, SegWit imposes a third special rule on the coinbase transaction: It needs to contain an `OP_RETURN` output with a hash of the witness data for the block.] enforced by all nodes, which says that it can’t be spent until it has 101 confirmations, i.e. until there are 101 blocks built on top of it.
+And the coinbase transaction has a second special rule,^[As an aside, as we explained in chapter 3, SegWit imposes a third special rule on the coinbase transaction: It needs to contain an `OP_RETURN` output with a hash of the witness data for the block.] enforced by all nodes, which says that it can’t be spent until it has 101 confirmations, i.e. until there are 101 blocks built on top of it.
 This is called coinbase maturity.^[<https://bitcoin.stackexchange.com/a/1992/4948>]

 The attacker doesn’t care about the coinbase reward, because they stand to make more from scamming you (hypothetically).
 Instead of building on top of the most recent block out there, they create a block on top of the last block _you_ know of.
 And they don’t broadcast this block to the world, so no other miners will mine on top of it.
 This means their coinbase transaction never reaches maturity, so the costs of producing the block can’t be recouped directly.
 It makes no economic sense for a miner to do this, unless they directly benefit from the attack… or unless they’re duped, as we explain below.